 Amazon’s steady march toward global domination shows no signs of slowing.
-According to a recent article by Bloomberg, Amazon’s market capitialization stands at $1.6 trillion.
+According to Companies Market Cap, Amazon’s market capitalisation stands at over $940 billion.

 With millions of third-party merchants on the marketplace — many of them selling the same thing, all vying for a piece of the pie — standing out to shoppers requires more than great merchandise or low prices.
 In fact, most people won’t even see your products unless they appear in the Buy Box.